aoru45/FLAME_TO_HACK/README.md

 # FLAME_TO_HACK
 Scripts to convert FLAME face model to HACK model(same facial topology as ICT-FaceKit).
+This project is for reference and learning only.

 ## Description
 ### Converting Texture